MASDXI/Tutorial-using-Openzeppelin/README.md

 Tutorial using Openzeppelin for complie, deploy and automated unit tests Solidity.

-To run these tutorials, you must have the following installed:
+To run these tutorials, you must have the following installed: if you using import "@openzeppelin/"; in smartcontract file require install WSL if using window for development for compile smartcontract you need to use WSL terminal to compile

 ```
 $ npm install